 The Facebook user added the following completely erroneous piece of information in explanation of his post.
 Why erroneous?
 Uranus is nowhere near the moon on this night; in fact, it’s about half a sky away.

-For those who need information on how this works … All night long on Sunday, May 29th the seventh planet from the sun, Uranus, will park itself near the moon.
-The green giant is only 4 degrees away from the moon.
-The cosmic odd-couple will appear about four degrees apart in the sky—equal to 8 full moons side-by-side.
+For those who need information on how this works … All night long on Sunday, May 29, the seventh planet from the sun, Uranus, will park itself near the moon.
+The green giant is only four degrees away from the moon.
+The cosmic odd-couple will appear about four degrees apart in the sky – equal to eight full moons side-by-side.
 This week after darkness falls the near full moon acts as a convenient guidepost for finding Uranus.

-He later took his post down and photo down.
+He later took his post and photo down.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.